New Student Advising

 3. If required…complete math placement testing.
 Only students whose majors require or who wish to take a calculus course have to take the math placement test.
 If applicable, a link to this test will appear in your application portal.

 4. Choose a First-Year Experience (FYE) Course.
 Most new students must complete two FYE courses during their first academic year.
 This small, seminar-style course develops writing and critical reading skills, and the one-credit companion course assists students with the academic and emotional transition to college.
 Each FYE course is centered around a specific topic such as The American Dream, Social Justice, Film and Society, Sports Journalism, and more.
-Descriptions of the courses for Fall 2024 can be found here.
+Descriptions of the courses for Fall 2025 can be viewed here.
 You will use the selection form in your LVC application portal (under the Forms/Info) to rank your top five FYE preferences.

 What to Expect During Your Advising Session